1,000,000 Penguins? What? For real? Where???!!! Punta Tombo? Where’s that?

-This is the usual conversation when you travel and somebody tells you something or one of us reads something about the area.
-When we left for Puerto Madryn, Jenny ended up reading an article online about 1 million penguins… Imagine her excitement when she read we will be only 130 km from Punta Tombo where we could see thousands of Magellanic penguins.
+This is the usual response when you tell somebody about Punta Tombo.
+When we left for Puerto Madryn, Jenny ended up reading an article online about 1 million penguins… Imagine her excitement when she read we will be only 130 km from Punta Tombo where we could see so many Magellanic Penguins.

-In fact, during this year breeding season about a million mangellanic penguin have migrated to Punta Tombo, drawn by an unusual abundance of sardines and anchovies.
-This species, classified as endangered arrived in September to give birth to their chicks and raise them until migrating back north toward Brazil in March.
+During the 2017 breeding season, about a million Magellanic Penguins have migrated to Punta Tombo, drawn by an unusual abundance of sardines and anchovies.
+This species, classified as endangered, arrives in September to give birth to their chicks and raise them until migrating back north towards Brazil in March.

 - This species was discovered during the journey of the Spanish explorer Ferdinand Magellan in 1520